 (d) Any additional evaluations or assessments necessary to identify the child's educational needs.

-(2) To be eligible as a child with an orthopedic impairment, the child must meet all of the following minimum criteria:
+(3) Eligibility Criteria: To be eligible as a child with an orthopedic impairment for Early Intervention, Early Childhood or School Age Special Education services, the child must meet all of the following minimum criteria:

 (a) The child has a motor impairment that results in deficits in the quality, speed or accuracy of movement.
 These deficits must be documented by a score of two or more standard deviations below the mean in fine motor skills, gross motor skills, or self-help skills, or functional deficits in at least two of these three motor areas; and